nodet/dowml/README.md

 The DOWML library has two modes of operation with respect to sending the models to the WML service: inline data, or using data assets in Watson Studio.
-By default, data assets are used.
-This can be changed with the `inline` command.
+By default, data assets are used for inputs, while inline data is used for outputs.
+This can be changed with the `inputs` and `outputs` commands.

-With inline data, the model is sent directly to the WML service in the _solve_ request itself.
+With inline data, the model is sent directly to the WML service in the _solve_ request itself, and the output is part of the job details that are downloaded when asking for information about the job.
 This is the simplest, but it has a number of drawbacks:

 - Sending a large model may take a long time, because of network throughput.
 Sending a very large REST request is not at all guaranteed to succeed.
+Similarly, if your job has large outputs, the job may fail while trying to process them.

 - When solving several times the same model (e.g. to evaluate different parameters), the model has to be sent each time.